Variable Transformations in combination with Wavelets and ANOVA for high-dimensional approximation: Acknowledgments

 \section{Acknowledgments}

+The authors thank the referees for useful comments about this work.
 The authors would like to thank Tino Ullrich for several fruitful discussions.
 Next to that, the authors acknowledge funding by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 416228727 - SFB 1410.
-Furthermore, the first author acknowledges the support by the BMBF grant 01|S20053A (project SA$\ell$E).
+Furthermore, the second author acknowledges the support by the BMBF grant 01|S20053A (project SA$\ell$E).